Why do NH charter schools use a lottery?

 Where can I find the application?

 Our Lottery Enrollment Application is available each year between early-January and mid-March, during the Lottery Enrollment Period only.
+Please note, the 2018 Lottery Enrollment Period closed on March 12th.

 Can I visit the school?